Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/Scenarios/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 It is beyond the scope of this document to provide and interpret all of the plots of the boundary conditions.
-However, these plots are all avalbile in the following directories:
+However, these plots are all available in the following directories:

 - `Scenarios/boundary_condition_plots/pumping <../Scenarios/boundary_condition_plots/pumping>`_: full record of the pumping records.
 - `Scenarios/boundary_condition_plots/pumping_use_allo_difs <../Scenarios/boundary_condition_plots/pumping_use_allo_difs>`_: comparisons of the different pumping records.